manwar/theweeklychallenge/content/blog/extraction-in-perl.md

 Having done the hard bit, now we want `Perl` interface to the `Tesseract OCR Engine`.

-The good old friend `CPAN` comes handy as always.
+The good old friend `CPAN` came handy as always.

 Quick search and I found this module [**Image::OCR::Tesseract**](https://metacpan.org/dist/Image-OCR-Tesseract).